cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Now all primes within a given range can be generated (generation of prime sets).

+- All specific options are now within the dialogs of the according methods.
+  So we could get rid of the menu item "Further Options".

-- For the simple (single) column transposition now a known-plaintext analysis is implemented to calculate the transposition key.
+- For the simple (single) column transposition now a known-plaintext analysis is added to calculate the transposition key.

-- Evtl.
-S/MIME-Demo xxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  This known-plaintext analysis is much better integrated than the previous known-plaintext analysis for Hill.

+- The 1.4.30 release version will contain an S/MIME visualization. xxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx